session-replay-tools/tcpburn/README.md

 ### 3) tcpburn (root privilege or the CAP_NET_RAW capability is required when running)
     a) Install tcpburn on the test server git clone git://github.com/session-replay-tools/tcpburn.git
       cd tcpburn

       if not comet scenarios
         ./configure --single
       else
         ./configure --single --comet
       endif

       make
       make install

+    b) Running tcpburn on the test server(root privilege or the CAP_NET_RAW capability is required):
       ./tcpburn -x historyServerPort-targetServerIP:targetServerPort -f <pcapfile,>
                 -s <intercept address> -u <user num> -c <ip range,>

       For example:

       Assume 65.135.233.160 is the IP address of the target server and 10.110.10.161 is the internal IP address of the assistant server and 65.135.233.161 is the external IP address of the assistant server.
         ./tcpburn -x 80-65.135.233.160:80 -f /path/to/80.pcap -s 10.110.10.161
                   -u 10000 -c 62.135.200.x

       tcpburn extracts packets from 80.pcap file on dst port 80 and replays these to the target server 65.135.233.160 which runs the application listening on port 80.
 Total sessions replayed are 10000 and client IP addresses used are belonging to 62.135.200.x series. tcpburn connects to the assistant server(10.110.10.161) for asking response information.

 ## Note